Fjean0522/straven/README.md

 ## Features
 * **Extensive Content Library**:
-Access a vast collection of movies and TV series spanning various genres.
+Access a vast collection of movies spanning various genres.

 * **Search and Filters**:
-Powerful search functionality with filters for genres.
+Search and filter functionality for movie titles and genres.

 * **High-Quality Streaming**:
-Stream content in HD and 4K with adaptive streaming for the best possible quality.
+Stream content in HD and 4K.

 ## Getting Started
 #### To get started with Straven locally, follow these steps: